grindsa/acme2certifier/docs/a2c-loadbalaning.md

 #### on ub2204-c1

-- back on ub2204-c1 check `/var/www/acme2certifier/volume` to make sure that "testdb" has been deleted (please note that replication can take up to 20s)
+- back on ub2204-c1 check `/var/www/acme2certifier/volume` to make sure that "test.txt" has been deleted (please note that replication can take up to 20s)

 ```bash
 sudo ls -la /var/www/acme2certifier/volume